 Start with the right tools.
 Every birder needs a good field guide, and there are a lot of options out there.
 I prefer The Sibley Guide to Birds, The National Audubon Society Guide to North American Birds, and The Peterson Field Guides to the Birds of North America.
 Here at Birds & Blooms, visit our Bird Species pages to learn about dozens of species you might find in your backyard.
 You can also find numerous other useful websites, like The Cornell Lab of Ornithology’s All About Birds, which shows hundreds of North American birds along with their songs, habitats, ranges and other valuable information.
 There are even birding apps for iPhones and other mobile devices that give the same clues, complete with recordings of the bird’s call.
 A good pair of binoculars is also helpful.

 Now that you’re armed with the right tools, it’s time to start practicing.
-Here are some simple steps toward determining a bird ID.
+Here are some simple steps toward identifying birds.

 How to Identify Birds